fgvieira/ngsF/README.md

 ### Input data
 As input `ngsF` needs a Genotype Likelihood (GL) file, formatted as __3\*n_ind\*n_sites__ doubles in binary.
 It can be uncompressed [default] or in BGZIP format.
 If "-", reads uncompressed stream from STDIN.
 Currently, all sites in the file must be variable, so a previous SNP calling step is needed.

+### Ouput files
+`ngsF` prints out two files: the output file (specified with option `--out`) and the parameters file (the same name of output file with suffix `.pars`).
+The output file is a text file with the per-individual inbreeding coefficients, one per line.
+The parameters file is a binary file storing, as doubles, the final parameters, namely global log-likelihood (1), per-individual log-likelihood (N_IND), and per-site minor allele frequencies (N_SITES).

 ### Stopping Criteria
 An issue on iterative algorithms is the stopping criteria. `ngsF` implements a dual condition threshold: relative difference in log-likelihood and estimates RMSD (F and freq).
 As for which threshold to use, simulations show that 1e-5 seems to be a reasonable value.
 However, if you're dealing with low coverage data (2x-3x), it might be worth to use lower thresholds (between 1e-6 and 1e-9).